matiasmascioto/awesome-soccer-analytics/README.md

 A curated list of awesome resources related to *Soccer Analytics* in *english* and *spanish*.

+- References:
+	- *S+: Soccer and other sports.
+The resource is not just about soccer.*

 ### Contents
 * [Blogs & Websites](#blogs--websites)
 * [Books](#books)